 \section{Outlook}

 In this article we were able to develop a general method to obtain matrix analogs of scalar valued orthogonal polynomials and to apply it successfully on various examples.
-An interesting feature is that for the same algebra, here $\mathfrak{su}(2)$ we were able to produce two non equivalent examples.
+An interesting feature is that for the same algebra, here $\mathfrak{su}(2)$, we were able to produce two non equivalent examples.
+In this work, we provided an explicit formula for $\Pi_k(\theta_j)$ as a function in $j$.
+A future development would be to produce a formula expanding our polynomials $\Pi_k$ in the $X^k$ basis.
 This raises the question of the classification of MVOPs.
 In the case of finite families of MVOPs satisfying a difference equation one approach could be a generalization of Leonard pairs in the context of $M_n(\dC)$-modules as developed in Section $2$.
 It would also be quite interesting to find applications of these MVOPs in models of interest in physics.